Generalized Supergravity Equations for the WZW Model: Conclusions

-In the present paper we have investigated the GSEs for the WZW model in such a way that to simplify the GSEs we have imposed the conditions for vanishing of the one-loop beta function equations.
-Then, by introducing an {\it Ansatz} for the vector field $I$, we have proved that the Killing equation ${\cal L}_{_{I}} G_{_{\mu \nu}}=0$ is held.
-We have classified some WZW models based on real Lie groups up to dimension five as solutions of GSEs.
-However, we think that our results in the present work can still provide insights into the GSEs.
+On the other hand, examining the solutions of GSEs under the T-duality is itself a very interesting problem, as this issue has been investigated in some articles \cite{{M.Y.E.Colgain},{hlavaty1},{hlavaty2},{hlavaty3},{TTMP.eghr}}.
+Regarding the interpretation of the solutions of the GSEs to the formal T-duality, we have lately shown that non-Abelian T-dual target spaces of the Yang-Baxter deformed backgrounds of the $H_4$ WZW model \cite{Epr1} admit the GSEs.
+In fact, the solutions of the GSEs are, under the T-duality, preserved.
+The results of this work are still under consideration.
 Finally, it would be interesting to write down the GSEs on supermanifolds, and followed by find new solutions for the resulting equations based on the WZW models on Lie supergroups in low dimensions \cite{{ER.super1},{EPR}}.
 For this purpose, one must pay attention to the fact that the vector field $I$ should be considered with two degrees, even and odd.
 We intend to address this problem in the future.